lance1572/Text-Generator/README.md

 # Text-Generator
-simple text generator for desgining
+Simple text generator for designing.
+This will generator words and paragraphs and is written in Python.
+Just run a command to spit out some placeholder text.
+I'm fairly new to Python so tread lightly.